 The Schools Reconciliation Challenge is one way for students to learn about Aboriginal and Torres Strait Islander Australia and contribute positively to Australian society, while meeting the objectives of the K-6 and 7-10 syllabus.
 Every year, we ask students to create artworks and stories inspired by a theme, and to reflect on what reconciliation means to them.
-This year in 2019 we celebrate 10 years of the Schools Reconciliation Challenge and our theme is: Speaking and Listening from the Heart
+This year in 2020 we celebrate 11 years of the Schools Reconciliation Challenge and our theme is: Caring for Country

-All young people in Years 5-9 (or of equivalent age), Indigenous and non-Indigenous, of all abilities, can enter.
-Young people may enter the competition through their school or independently.
-It’s free to enter.
+All young people in Years 3-10 (or of equivalent age), Indigenous and non-Indigenous, of all abilities, can enter.
+Young people may participate through their school or independently.
+It’s free to take part.

 Teachers: use the curriculum, activities, ideas and resources in this website to inspire and inform lessons about Aboriginal and Torres Strait Islander issues.
 Use these lessons to assist students to develop artworks or stories which reflect their ideas about reconciliation and the theme Caring for Country.